-UNDP embarked on its journey in Bangladesh on July 31, 1972.
-Focusing on local ownership, capacity development, income and employment generation and social protection, UNDP engages with various governmental agencies and partners to work towards economic and social development in Bangladesh.
+The UNDP embarked on its journey in Bangladesh on July 31, 1972.
+Focusing on local ownership, capacity development, income and employment generation, and social protection, the UNDP engages with various governmental agencies and partners to work towards economic and social development in Bangladesh.

-Since independence in 1971, Bangladesh has performed well-above initial expectations in terms of poverty reduction.
-It has increased its per capita income many times over, cut the poverty rate over successive years (from close to 60 percent in 1990 to 31.5 in 2010) and is now well placed to achieve the vast majority of the Millennium Development Goals (MDGs).
-Along with meeting several MDG targets, Bangladesh has made remarkable progress in the area of poverty reduction, due in part to a GDP growth rate of 6 percent in recent years.
+Since independence in 1971, Bangladesh has performed well above initial expectations in terms of poverty reduction.
+It has increased its per capita income many times over, cut the poverty rate over successive years (from close to 60 percent in 1990 to 31.5 in 2010) and is now well positioned to achieve the Sustainable Development Goals (SDGs).
+Bangladesh has made remarkable progress in the area of poverty reduction, due in part to a GDP growth rate of 6 per cent in recent years.
 Improvements in social indicators such as increased life expectancy and lower fertility rate have corresponded with economic growth, despite having one of the world’s highest population densities.

 While human development indicators have significantly improved in Bangladesh, social and income disparities remain a challenge.
 Persistent pockets of extreme poverty in urban slums, the Hill Tracts, coastal belt, Chars and other environmentally vulnerable areas are not fully reflected in national-level data.
 The poor are often structurally disadvantaged in terms of ownership of assets, and have inadequate access to institutional finance as well as basic services including quality education, healthcare, water and sanitation.

 Bangladesh is one of the most densely populated countries in the world.
 About one third of Bangladesh’s population lives in urban areas, and according to the national poverty survey, 21.3% of the urban population are either poor or extreme poor.
-The urban poor, especially women and children, often suffer from malnutrition resulting in stunted growth, weakening of the immune system, mental impairment and, in some cases, death.
-Moreover, poverty of this nature has a lock-in quality, guaranteeing the intergenerational transmission of deprivations.
+The urban poor, especially women and children, often suffer from malnutrition resulting in stunted growth, weakening of the immune system, mental impairment and, in some cases, early death.
+Moreover, poverty of this nature has a lock-in quality, guaranteeing intergenerational transfers of disadvantage.

-Along with the Government of Bangladesh, UN-HABITAT and local communities, UNDP created the Urban Partnerships for Poverty Reduction (UPPR) initiative to improve the livelihoods and living conditions of three million urban poor and extremely poor people, especially women and girls.
+Along with the Government of Bangladesh, UN-HABITAT and local communities, UNDP created the National Urban Poverty Reduction Programme (NUPRP) to build from the successes of the Urban Partnerships for Poverty Reduction Programme.
 The project supports programs of settlement improvement and socio-economic development in 30 towns and cities, as well as community and local government capacity building and policy advocacy.